LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Running Time

 \section{Running Time}

 We compare the running time of different confidence estimation methods on \textbf{Wildhallu} test set (792 data points) using Gemma2-9B-It and it's RL fine-tuned model on single A100 80GB.
 Note that Iterative Tagging time counts the generation time of no-confidence facts from the original model.
-As depicted in \ref{fig:run-time} below, not only do our methods show better calibration, they also runs $10\sim20 \times$ faster than sampling based methods, including the literature SOTA, LUQ.
+As depicted in \ref{fig:tag-times} in the main paper, not only do our methods show better calibration, they also runs $10\sim20 \times$ faster than sampling based methods, including the literature SOTA, LUQ.

+\rparagraph{Why \method is faster} \begin{enumerate} \item \textbf{Single-pass generation.} Self-verification methods (e.g., LUQ, Self-Consistency) resample or decompose outputs and then check them, incurring extra decoding and verifier calls.
+If $L$ is the number of decoded tokens and $k>1$ the number of samples, the baseline scales like